electronick1/stairs_doc/source/index.html.md

 ```

-To define your app you should initialize App object with name and config
+To define your app, you should initialize an App object with a name and a config
-(More about app config in "App components" section).
+(More about the app config in the section "App components").
-You can find this app object in "app_config.py" file inside default app.
+You can find this app object in the "app_config.py" file inside the default app.
-Don't forget to change it name.
+Don't forget to change its name.

 If you want to add a new app to the project, populate
 `apps` variable in the config file or use `StairsProject().add_app(app)`